xiix0/scam/README.md

-You can create your own opportunities this week.
-Blackmail a senior executive.
+You are farsighted, a good planner, an ardent lover, and a faithful friend.